Student Records Policies and Procedures

 - “Deliberate Indifference” refers to the conscious or reckless disregard of the consequences of one’s actions or inactions.

-- “Student Code of Conduct Administrator” includes the Dean and Associate Dean of Students, or any other university official assigned to administer these standards and to perform the duties prescribed in these procedures.
+- “Student Code of Conduct Administrator” includes the Dean of Students or any other university official assigned to administer the code of conduct and to perform the duties prescribed in these procedures.

 Jurisdiction.
 The Student Code of Conduct addresses misconduct that takes place on university premises and addresses off campus behavior when it may have or has had an adverse impact upon the university community or, if repeated on the university, poses a threat to the safety of members of the university community.